Individual Advisory | David McQueen

 Proximity as a Liability

 The closer an advisor is to the organisation — its culture, its politics, its relationships — the more compromised their ability to see it clearly.
-The outside view is not a luxury.
-It is the only view structurally capable of being honest.
+The outside view is not a luxury, it is the only view structurally capable of being honest.

 Accumulated Unresolved Calls